hapax/hapax.github.io/assets/simple-physics.md

 </span>

 Perrin used Einstein's method to determine $N_A$.
-He painstakingly prepared tiny spheres of resin, then dropped them into warm water and watched them dance.
+He painstakingly prepared tiny spheres of a resin called *gamboge*, then dropped them into warm water and watched them dance.
 The tracks of a resin particle ($r = 0.52 \times 10^{-6}$ m) from Perrin's data set is shown below.
 The dots are observations made every $30$ s, and divisions on the